04 The Miller’s Daughter

 “You are most gracious,” Graybard said as he nodded his head.

-“When you head out to Bon Abbi, keep Ena to the east side of the wall.”
-Dali took a step towards Ena, who kept her eyes on Josah.
+“When you head out to Bon Abbi, keep the Dragoon to the east side of the wall.”
+Dali took a step forward, while Ena kept her eyes on Josah.
 “She will be safe in the prairie grass.
 We keep our pasture animals west of the wall.”

-“I accept your advice and plan to follow it,” Josah said.
+“I welcome your advice and plan to follow it,” Josah said.
 He walked to Dali, causing Ena to stand and move to the boy’s side.
 “I want you to know you are safe.”

 Ena looked at the pub owner, and then back to Josah.
 Sensing no threat, the big cat sat down.
-“I guess I’ll still be cautious for some time.
+“I never heard of anyone befriending a Dragoon.
 Ena may not be a threat, after all,” said Dali.
 “So, what brings you to Bon Abbi?”

 Graybard broke the uncomfortable silence.
 “We’re here to bid farewell to Lord Mayweather.
 We heard of his passing.”